jgiovaresco/jehan/README.md

 # Features

+* Shows in the home page all jobs KO of all Jenkins servers
-* Shows all Jobs of many Jenkins servers with their name, last build status and the url to access them.
+* Shows the jobs of many Jenkins servers with their name, last build status and the url to access them.
 * Shows the Jenkins servers configured in JeHan.

 # How to build